Noosa Parks EnviroForum

 debate and discourse.

-Land and Sea have a great menu and fantastic range of craft beer so we encourage people to socialise and network with like-minded people both beforehand and afterwards.
+- they have great food and a fantastic range of craft beer, so you can socialise and network with like-minded people before and after the event.

 - student membership is $5 for 2019 then $25 next year (under 30 with a student ID)